DINGDAMU/onos/apps/millimeterwave/README.md

 ### Conditions before choosing the shortest path
-All the switches are considered as indipendent, so the total packet loss = 1 - Ps1 * Ps2 * ....
+All the switches are considered as independent, so the total packet loss = 1 - Ps1 * Ps2 * ....
 (All the switches in the path).
 The total packet loss should be less than the constraint which is given via RESTful API.

-    onos>mmwave-hosts-path -f <source hostID> <source hostID>
+    onos>mmwave-hosts-path  <source hostID> <source hostID>
+Options:

+    -pl/--packetlossconstraint
-Filter the K shortest paths with the packet loss constraint.
+Set the packet loss constraint and filter the K shortest paths with it.

+    -mp/--maxpath
+Set the maxpaths in K shortest paths.
 ## Add mm-wave intents
     onos>mmwave-add-intents <hostId 1> <hostId 2>
 Add the intent between host1 and host2, the path will be the shortest path which calculated by own cost instead of the default cost by **add-host-intent** command.